- Class: Aves (Birds)

 Sisquoc continues to make the news!
 He and his mate, Shatash, were featured on our new Condor Cam, raising their chick together.
 Viewers around the world were able to watch this experience pair hatch and care for their chick, Saticoy.
 We are proud to say we have had 165 California condor hatchings since Sisquoc's arrival so long ago.

-Although most of our condors live in their off-exhibit condor-minium at the Safari Park, guests can get up-close views of condors not in our breeding program at the Park’s Condor Ridge and in the Zoo’s Elephant Odyssey.
+See our condors.
+Although most of our condors live in their off-view "condor-minium" habitat at the Safari Park, guests can get up-close views of condors not in our breeding program at the Park’s Condor Ridge and in the Zoo’s Elephant Odyssey.
 And in 2011, a webcam was installed at the Park’s condor-minium.
-This Condor Cam allows a peek into our recovery efforts at our off-exhibit breeding facility.
-Join us as we monitor everything from egg hatchings to preparing adults for release into the wilds of California, Arizona, and Baja California, Mexico.
+This Condor Cam allows a peek into ongoing recovery efforts at our breeding facility.
+Join us as we monitor everything from egg hatchings to preparing adults for reintroduction into the wilds of California, Arizona, and Baja California, Mexico.

 Thanks to the conservation-breeding program, within 20 years the population of California condors grew to almost 200 birds.
 It took a variety of techniques developed by scientists and bird keepers to do this.
 Eggs were removed from condor nests, encouraging the females to lay replacement eggs.
 The removed eggs were placed in incubators for hatching.
 To make the hand-raised condors feel like their parents were raising them, the newly hatched chicks were fed and cared for using adult look-alike condor puppets and placed with mentor condors to learn social skills.
 Taped sounds of adult condors were played to the chicks as well.

+Continued threats.
 Appreciation and protection of the condors' wild habitat is crucial for their ongoing survival.
 This is not always an easy task.
 Their main threat these days comes from environmental toxins, predominantly lead.
 When they eat animals that have been shot, the condors end up accidentally consuming the bullet/shot as well.
 Since lead is a very soft metal, it can be digested and absorbed into the bloodstream, resulting in lead poisoning.
 Switching to lead-free ammunition can greatly aid the California condors' recovery.
 In fact, our pathologists have shown that lead poisoning is the only significant cause of mortality for adult condors, providing the scientific foundation for legislation to phase out lead ammunition in California.

-As of April 30, 2013, the total population of California condors is 417!
-Of those, 240 are living in the wild.
-It's quite a come-back story!
+The good news!
+As of 2019, the world population of California condors is 518!
+Of those, 337 are free flying in the wild.
+It's quite a comeback story!
 Condors still need the watchful eye and careful protection of conservationists and all of us who want to see them survive into the future.
 But it is good to know that all the hard work done so far has enabled California condors to stay with us in the 21st century.
 As more wild condors transfer to natural foods and lead poisoning becomes better controlled, we should achieve full recovery of this species over the next decade!